ilios/user-guide/learner-groups/edit-group-properties/README.md

 **Default Instructor:** Same as with location.

-****[**Default Virtual Learning Link**](https://iliosproject.gitbook.io/ilios-user-guide/learner-groups/learner-group-defaults#default-virtual-learning-link): Same as with location.
+[**Default Virtual Learning Link:**](https://iliosproject.gitbook.io/ilios-user-guide/learner-groups/learner-group-defaults#default-virtual-learning-link) Same as with location.

+[**Learner Group Calendar:**]{https://iliosproject.gitbook.io/ilios-user-guide/learner-groups/calendar} Display or hide calendar of events associated with this learner group and / or sub groups.

-**Needs Accommodation**: This is set to affirmative by sliding the toggle as shown below.
+**Needs Accommodation:** This is set to affirmative by sliding the toggle as shown below.
 This is for virtual learning.
 The learner group has at least one member who requires accommodation like closed captions or something else in a virtual learning setting.

         Before ...